How Donorbox Form Fields Are Mapped to Your Salesforce Account

 Accounts

 When a new account is created in Salesforce for a contact through the Donorbox sync, the “Household Account” record type is selected.
-Most of the account management in Salesforce is done based on the contact information.
+Most of the account management in Salesforce is done based on contact information.

 To learn more about how we manage accounts and contacts and avoid duplicates, check out our integration blog post.